Yananxo/TF_central/README.md

 ## Overview
-Companion to **“Multiomics gene regulatory network analysis reveals the distinct roles of chromatin architectural factors in gene expression regulation”**
+Companion to **“Multiomics gene regulatory network analysis reveals the distinct roles of chromatin structural factors in transcription regulation”**

 This repository provides code for:
 - Gene regulatory networks (GRNs) construction